141512114/php-precompiler/README.md

   somewhere near the top of your project and it automatically does its job with no further configuration (**!!! highly unlikely !!!**).

 This project will essentially be a more primitive form of caching (I believe), so it will be inferior to its "competitors".

+### Version 2
+Could be a more robust software programmed in C/C++ and feature some advancements over the PHP version.